Premier League top 4, relegation scenarios; tiebreaker rules explained

 A draw would be enough if West Ham beats Aston Villa.

-Watford could even advance with a loss if Bournemouth draws or loses and Villa loses to West Ham by two more goals than the Hornets loses to Arsenal.
+Watford could even stay up with a loss if Bournemouth draws or loses and Villa loses to West Ham by two more goals than the Hornets loses to Arsenal.

 Bournemouth